pammacdotnet/TypstPaper/paper.typ

 / #Jogs: for JavaScript using QuickJS, or
 / #Matryoshka: for running Typst inside Typst.

-The notable limitation within Wasm-based packages is that network and input/output (I/O) operations do not work, but there is a possibility of passing project-local files to these addons.
+The notable limitation within Wasm-based packages is that network and input/output (I/O) operations do not work, but there is a possibility of passing project-local files to these add-ons.
 The second, and more impactful limitation, is their slower execution time.
 With time, it can be worth porting some functions and algorithms to native Typst to significantly decrease compilation time.

 #let Prequery = package-link("Prequery")